A Guide to the Eviction Process in Virginia

 According to the landlord-tenant act, Virginia landlords must deliver the written notice in any of the following methods.

-• By providing the tenant written notice in person
+- By providing the tenant written notice in person

-• Through the help of a sheriff.
+- Serving the notice through the help of a sheriff.
 Please note that this may attract a service fee.
 The fee, however, must be $12 or less

-• Filing a Summons & Complaint in Court
+- Filing a Summons & Complaint in Court

-If a tenant fails to correct a violation or leaves after the landlord has served them with a written eviction notice, the landlord can go ahead and serve them a court order or summons and complaint.
+If a tenant fails to correct a violation (such as pay rent) or leaves after the landlord has served them with a written eviction notice, the landlord can go ahead and serve them a court order or summons and complaint.
 The landlord must do this in an appropriate circuit or District Court.
 This court costs should cost the landlord an average of $150 depending on the county where a landlord does the filing.

 The service must be done by a process server, or anyone aged above 18 years and not part of the case.
 For the service to be successful, it must be done in either one of the following ways.

-• Serving a copy to the tenant in person.
+- Serving a copy to the tenant in person.

-• Leaving a copy with a resident aged at least 16 years.
+- Leaving a copy with a resident aged at least 16 years.

-• Posting a copy at the rental premises AND mailing another copy to the tenant’s mailing address.
+- Posting a copy at the rental premises AND mailing another copy to the tenant’s mailing address.

 Court Hearing and Judgment